By

 Week 2 and Beyond: Post-Acute Withdrawal

-While acute physical symptoms resolve within 10 days, many experience Post-Acute Withdrawal Syndrome (PAWS).
-This includes low energy, mood disturbances, and cravings that can last for months, highlighting the need for ongoing medication-assisted treatment (MAT).
+For short-acting opioids, acute physical symptoms usually resolve within about 10 days, while long-acting opioids can take longer.
+Beyond the acute phase, many people experience Post-Acute Withdrawal Syndrome (PAWS), which can include low energy, mood disturbances, and cravings that may persist for weeks to months.
+This highlights the value of ongoing medication-assisted treatment (MAT) and continued support.

 Long-Acting Opioids: A Different Timeline

 The timeline differs significantly for long-acting opioids such as extended-release oxycodone, morphine, or methadone.
-Withdrawal symptoms from these medications typically begin 24 to 48 hours after your last dose.
-Peak symptoms occur around day 3 after you stop using.
-The acute withdrawal period for long-acting opioids often lasts 10 to 20 days, considerably longer than for short-acting opioids.
+Withdrawal symptoms from these medications typically begin 12 to 48 hours after your last dose, and peak symptoms tend to arrive later than with short-acting opioids.
+The acute withdrawal period for long-acting opioids often lasts 10 to 20 days, considerably longer than for short-acting opioids (WHO withdrawal management guidelines).

 Because long-acting opioids remain in your body longer, the onset of withdrawal is delayed, but the overall duration extends.
 The slower onset can be deceptive, as you may feel relatively well for the first day or two before symptoms emerge.
 When symptoms appear, they follow a similar pattern to short-acting opioid withdrawal but on a prolonged timeline with symptoms that are often described as less severe but more persistent.